top of page

 The lines above concerning the emperor’s charter and the right to uphold their own laws, are, we think, very identical to the sagas about the freedom privileges the Frisians received from Charlemagne.
 Was Alpert of Metz describing Frisian merchants?
 Read our blog post Magnus’ Choice.
 The Origins of the Frisian Freedom for more detailed backgrounds on this topic.

-Cunera was a cousin of Ursula and princes of Orcades ‘Orkney’.
-She was the daughter of duke Aurelius.
-Florencia, her mother, was the daughter of the sultan of Babylonia.
+Cunera was a cousin of Ursula and a princess of Orcades ('Orkney').
+She was the daughter of Duke Aurelius, while her mother Florencia was the daughter of the sultan of Babylonia.
 Cunera decided to join her Cornish cousin Ursula on her pilgrimage.
-The journey up the River Rhine to Rome went smoothly.
-Only in the city of Cologne an angel appeared to Ursula and told her that on her way back she would receive the martyr crown in this city, together with all her companions.
-This didn’t stop Ursula and all the others to continue their journey to Rome.
-Ursula, Cunera and all the others sailed to Basel, crossed the Alps, and made it to the eternal city where they were received by pope Cyriacus.
-A pope unknown in history, by the way.
+Their journey up the River Rhine to Rome proceeded smoothly.
+Only in the city of Cologne did an angel appear to Ursula, telling her that on her return she would receive the crown of martyrdom there, along with all her companions.
+This did not stop Ursula and the others from continuing their journey to Rome.
+Ursula, Cunera, and the rest sailed to the town of Basel, crossed the Alps, and reached the eternal city, where they were received by Pope Cyriacus—an otherwise unknown pope in history, by the way.

-On their way back when they arrived at Cologne, and apparently fully prepared to receive the crown of martyrdom, the city was besieged by the Huns.
-Attila was their leader, and it was he who killed Ursula with an arrow.
-All women were slaughtered by the Huns.
-Only Cunera survived.
-Or, was she not ready for the martyr's crown yet? we add.
-Because of her looks and beauty, maiden Cunera was saved by the heathen coninc van den Rijn 'king of the Rhine' who happened to be in the hood.
-King Radbod was standing with his army on the other side of the River Rhine, unable to help the defenceless women.
-Cunera washed up, more dead than alive, on the other side of the river where Radbod was.
-Like a true Saint Martin of Tours, Radbod hid her under his fancy woollen cloak and took her to his citadel.
+On their return journey, when they reached the city of Cologne—apparently fully prepared to receive the crown of martyrdom—the city was suddenly besieged by the Huns.
+Led by Attila, it was he who struck down Ursula with an arrow.
+The Huns slaughtered all the women.
+Only Cunera survived the slaughter.
+Or was she simply not yet ready to receive the martyr’s crown? we wonder.
+Because of her striking beauty, maiden Cunera was saved by the heathen coninc van den Rijn—the so-called ‘king of the Rhine’—who somehow happened to be nearby.
+King Radbod stood with his army on the opposite bank of the River Rhine, powerless to protect the defenceless women.
+Cunera herself washed ashore, more dead than alive, on Radbod’s side of the river.
+Like a true Saint Martin of Tours, Radbod hid her under his fancy woollen cloak and took the maiden to his citadel.

-Later versions of the legend say it was King Heime who saved Cunera.
-Yet other versions say it was King Rabbodus (also Radboud or Radbod) of Frisia who saved her.
-The booklet in Dutch language of 1515 said it was Radbod.
-Whomever it was, Cunera was taken to the king’s palace at Rhenen.
-Cologne would become known as the city of Saint Ursula and Epiphany (Demangeon & Febvre 1935).
+Later versions of the legend name King Heime as Cunera’s saviour, while others attribute her rescue to King Rabbodus—also spelled Radboud or Radbod—of Frisia.
+The Dutch booklet from the sixteenth century specifically names Radbod.
+Whoever the king was, Cunera was brought to his palace in Rhenen.
+Meanwhile, Cologne would become famed as the city of Saint Ursula and the Epiphany (Demangeon & Febvre 1935).

-The Huns who had slaughtered Ursula and all the maidens, all subsequently were killed by an army of divine fighters, exactly 11,000 in total.
-A limited number of churches dedicated to Saint Ursula can be found in the Netherlands.
-One in Amsterdam, one in Warmenhuizen, both in province Noord Holland, and one in Welsrijp in province Friesland.
-So, more or less along the Frisia Coast Trail.
+The Huns who slaughtered Ursula and her companions were ultimately defeated by an army of divine warriors—exactly 11,000 strong.
+In the Netherlands, a handful of churches are dedicated to Saint Ursula: one in Amsterdam, another in Warmenhuizen, both in the province of Noord Holland, and one in Welsrijp in the province of Friesland.
+These locations roughly trace the path of the Frisia Coast Trail.

-In the region of Nordfriesland, the saga about Saint Ursula tells that the saint and her 11,000 virgins landed on the island of Heligoland far out in the North Sea.
-It was in a time when Heligoland was much larger than today.
-When they came to the island, the pagan islanders, who were Frisians, committed shameful deeds with the women.
-As divine punishment, much of the land was washed away, and the island was turned into stone (Muuß 1933).
+In the region of Nordfriesland, the legend of Saint Ursula tells that she and her 11,000 virgins landed on the island of Heligoland, far out in the North Sea.
+At the time, Heligoland was much larger than it is today.
+Upon their arrival, the pagan islanders—that is, Frisians—committed shameful acts against the women.
+As divine retribution, much of the island was swallowed by the sea, and the land that remained was turned to stone (Muuß 1933).
+We can only say: they got what they deserved.
+It should not have happened.

 the slaughter of Saint Ursula and her maidens at Cologne in 377